logo

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness.
 No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Should your needs change unexpectedly, and you need to take an excess withdrawal (a withdrawal that is above the free withdrawal amount available in a given contract year), you may be entitled to access additional monies, although certain charges and penalties may apply.
 Any amount withdrawn in excess of the remaining free withdrawal amount is subject to a Surrender Charge.
-Below is the Surrender Charge schedule for American Equity EstateShield 10 Fixed Indexed Annuity.
+Below is the Surrender Charge schedule for the American Equity EstateShield 10 Fixed Indexed Annuity.

 Completed Contract Years1234567891011+